 Sightseeing in Buenos Aires, let me think for a sec.
 Okay: taking tango lessons, eating slabs of beef, visiting the Recoleta Cemetery, strolling around Palermo, checking out the football stadium in La Boca…

-All activities worth undertaking and places worth seeing.
+All typical tourist activities and places are worth undertaking and seeing.
 So, Coen and I did all that and more on the typical must-see-cum-do list for Buenos Aires.
-Then part two of the fun started, finding the city’s quiet yet charming spots, hidden churches, local restaurants, and anything else worth exploring outside guidebooks.
+Next, part two of the fun started, finding the city’s quiet yet charming spots, hidden churches, local restaurants, and anything else worth exploring outside guidebooks.